murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 In the case of a video codec supporting spatial scalability, each spatial layer MUST be split in its own frame by the application before passing it to the packetizer.

 When the packetizer receives a frame from the application, it MUST fragment the frame content in multiple RTP packets to ensure packets do not exceed the network maximum transmission unit.
 The content of the frame will be treated as a binary blob by the packetizer, so the decision about the boundaries of each fragment is decided arbitrarily by the packetizer.
-The packetizer or any relying server MUST NOT modify the frame content and concatenating the RTP payload of the RTP packets for each frame MUST produce the exact binary content of the input frame content.
+The packetizer or any relaying server MUST NOT modify the frame content and concatenating the RTP payload of the RTP packets for each frame MUST produce the exact binary content of the input frame content.

 The marker bit of each RTP packet in a frame MUST be set according to the audio and video profiles specified in {{RFC3551}}.